Number0000/AmexSearchGiphy/README.md

 https://number00-giphy-search.herokuapp.com/

 By using npm create-react-app, we can finally start with creating react tool.
+While I was referencing multiple website for idea of solving the multi-input, I decide to go as simple as I can to create this application.
+Realizing that it got taken care off just by inputing with space through Giphy API.
 At the end, we got on heroku to figure out the deployment of the website.

 Reference